Novartis lawyer steps down over Trump lawyer payment - Journal du Cameroun

 Last week, Daniels’ lawyer Michael Avenatti wrote on Twitter that Novartis and US telecoms giant AT&T had used the services of Cohen’s firm Essential Consultants — the same company used to make the payment to Daniels.

-Cohen is currently under investigation for accepting payment from companies and others seeking access to the White House, as well as for the payment to Daniels, who says she had an affair with Trump around a decade ago.
+Cohen has been accused of accepting payment from companies and others seeking access to the White House, as well as for arranging the payment to Daniels, who says she had an affair with Trump around a decade ago.

-The FBI on Monday raided the offices of Cohen, a move that Trump angrily denounced as a “disgrace” and “whole new level of unfairness”.
+The FBI raided the offices of Cohen last month, a move that Trump angrily denounced as a “disgrace” and “whole new level of unfairness”.

 On May 9, Novartis said it had signed a one-year contract for $100,000 a month with the firm in February 2017, seeking advice on the new administration’s public health policy.